Issue 78 2017-10-26

 When you find things incomplete or unclear in Haskell’s documentation, please fix them!
 I’ve submitted a handful of pull requests so far to make tweaks to the API docs.
 GHC seemed intimidating at first, but I’ve found the maintainers to be quite friendly.

 Seeing this for the first time, trying to wrap my head around it, had created a bug inside my head.
 It had conflicted with what I knew — that all languages worked the same, and the difference was merely syntax!
 But here, I was seeing something that just worked differently, and did not fit my world view!

 Sixten is an experimental functional programming language where all data is unboxed by default.
 Functional programming with fewer indirections!
 Sixten is very related to other functional languages such as Haskell, Agda, and Idris.
 The biggest difference between other languages and Sixten is the way that Sixten allows us to control the memory layout of data.

-In “Scrap your type classes” Gabriel Gonzales explains how we can replace type classes with dictionary passing.
+In “Scrap your type classes” Gabriella Gonzales explains how we can replace type classes with dictionary passing.
 In this article I describe a sort of “halfway house” to scrapping all our type classes.
 Suppose we were only allowed one type class.
 Which would we choose?